跳转至

 - index.md

-2) Download nav.html and override this path docs/overrides/partials/nav.html
+Download the sample template nav.html, and override this path docs/overrides/partials/nav.html

 <!-- RECENTLY_UPDATED_DOCS -->